Higher-Order Hit-&-Run Samplers for Linearly Constrained Densities: Acknowledgements

 \section{Acknowledgements}

-RDP's \& AS' research is funded by the Helmholtz School for Data Science in Life, Earth, and Energy (HDS-LEE).
+RDP's \& AS' research was partly funded by the Helmholtz School for Data Science in Life, Earth, and Energy (HDS-LEE).
 AS, JFJ, MB \& KN are thankful to Wolfgang Wiechert for excellent working conditions.
-The authors gratefully acknowledge computing time on the supercomputer JURECA \citep{jureca} at Forschungszentrum J\"ulich under grant no. \texttt{hpcmfa}.
+The authors gratefully acknowledge computing time on the supercomputer JURECA \citep{jureca} at Forschungszentrum J\"ulich under grant no. \texttt{hpcmfa} and \texttt{loki}.
+We also thank anonymous reviewers at AISTATS for critical, yet helpful comments on an earlier version of this work.